ciaraosull/weather-api/README.md

 *   Try / Except statements were used throughout the views to ensure the user was given the status error and a message when an exception occurred such as 400 when a bad request is made, 404 if an item is not found on search, and 201 when item created.

-If you would like to view some of the features mentioned above please view this [Walk Through Video](static/media/readme/weatherapi-video.mp4)
+If you would like to view some of the features mentioned above please view this walk-through video:

 ### Features Left to Implement: